top of page

-Thank you for joining us on the Songs For Our Land mini-tour.
-All profits will go towards those who are currently rebuilding their homes and livelihoods following the 2023 Turkey-Syria earthquake.
+Thank you for joining us on the Songs For Our Land mini-tour, for this special anniversary screening and concert in commemoration of the 2023 Turkey-Syria Earthquake.

 A note from Sheida